indiana-university/rivet-docs/content/add-ons/rivet-shell.md

 {{< /code >}}

 {{< alert title="Let us know how you're handling sidebar navigation" variant="info" >}}
-  If you're using shell and have a responsive solution for showing and hiding sidebar content, let us know by [creating an issue on the Rivet shell repository](https://github.com/indiana-university/rivet-shell/issues/new).
+  If you're using the shell and have a responsive solution for showing and hiding sidebar content, let us know by [creating an issue on the Rivet shell repository](https://github.com/indiana-university/rivet-shell/issues/new).
 {{< /alert >}}